purendeeswar24/purendeeswar24/README.md

 ✨ Welcome to my GitHub profile! ✨

 ## 🔍 Exploring the World of Data
-I’m deeply passionate about uncovering the stories hidden within data and transforming them into actionable insights.
+I am deeply passionate about uncovering the stories hidden within data and transforming them into actionable insights.
 My journey revolves around **Data Science, Machine Learning, and Artificial Intelligence**, where I continuously strive to push boundaries and innovate.

 ## 🎓 Currently Pursuing
 - **B.Tech (4th Year, 2nd Semester)** – Building a strong foundation in technology and data-driven problem-solving.